-Human pluripotent stem cells, Human embryonic stem cells, Human induced pluripotent stem cells, Human oocyte-like cells, Differentiation
+Human pluripotent stem cells, human embryonic stem cells, human induced pluripotent stem cells, human oocyte-like cells, differentiation, primary ovarian insufficiency.

 Department of Life Sciences, Luliang University Lvliang, 033000, Physiology Research Center, Ahvaz Jundishapur University of Medical Sciences, Ahvaz